 My Reformation dress is 53% Viscose, 47% Rayon and has a crepe-like feel.
 My 100% silk crepe dresses feel a lot better and hold up well over time.

-After wearing it out for a few days, my two main problems with this dress are…
+After wearing this dress out for a few days, my main problems is…

 Nothing massive, but I can’t imagine it’ll age well.
 I appreciate that the Ref acknowledges that there are issues with viscose and it isn’t their “forever fabric.”

 These dresses are more expensive than other fast-fashion dresses.
 And yet, they feel almost exactly the same physically.
 Mentally though, Reformation’s clothes make you feel a whole lot better.

 Fashion is one of the top FIVE most polluting industries.

 Where a fast-fashion brand and the Ref differ is that the Reformation is committed to reducing their carbon footprint.
 This is what accounts for the price difference.

 When you consider Reformation’s sustainability and factory practices, their higher prices for viscose become easier to understand.

 … but, it’s still confusing for a conscious shopper.
 “Do I sacrifice the feel &a quality of a garment (and my paycheque) to help the planet?”

 While I don’t know who to believe when it comes to what materials we should buy… I do know that we can minimize our fashion carbon footprint by trying to buy clothes second hand…